faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/Month 02/Task 18/README.md

-# Task 18: Introduction to Seaborn - Visualization with Seaborn 📊
+# Introduction to Seaborn - Visualization with Seaborn 📊

 In this task, I explored the basics of data visualization using Seaborn, a popular Python library built on top of Matplotlib.
 I learned about various types of plots offered by Seaborn, including: